How to Stop Living on Autopilot

 5. Define What a Purposeful Life Looks Like for You

+Not for your parents.
+Not for Instagram.
+For you.
 What does a day look like where you feel alive?
 What work would you do if money were irrelevant?
 Who would you spend time with?
 What would you create?
+Write it down.
+That's your target.
+Everything else is either a step toward it or a distraction from it.
+For a deeper framework, how to live a purposeful life goes further.

 6. Get Accountable

-"I am come that they might have life, and that they might have it more abundantly."
-(John 10:10, KJV)
+“I am come that they might have life, and that they might have it more abundantly.”

 A Prayer for the One on Autopilot

-Lord, I have been sleepwalking through my life.
+Lord, I've been sleepwalking through my life.

-Wake me up.
-Shake me out of the numbness.
 Show me what it looks like to live with intention — to choose my days instead of just surviving them.

 Give me the courage to take the wheel.
+Amen.

 Amen.